 Data Transmission.
-After both stages of matching are completed, scheduling decisions are generated in the form of matched input port and output port pairs.
+After both stages of matching are completed, scheduling decisions have been generated in the form of matched input-output pairs.
 Each input port usually has one data cell to send and may need to send this data cell to several output ports.
-On the other hand, each output port will receive no more than one data cell from an input port.
+On the other hand, each output port will receive no more than one data cell from a specific input port.
 The corresponding crosspoints connecting the scheduled input ports and output ports are set, and the input ports begin to send the data cells.
-Note that an input port may be connected to more than one output ports simultaneously.
-Thus, the algorithm can fully use the built-in multicast capability of the crossbar switching fabric.
+Note that an input port may be connected to more than one output ports simultaneously in a multicast switch, and thus the algorithm can fully utilize the built-in multicast capability of the crossbar switching fabric.

 Post Transmission Processing.
-When the crosspoints are set, all the input ports send their scheduled data cells to the scheduled output ports at the same time.
-After the transmission is finished, the accumulated credits of each input port are updated accordingly, $A{ij}(t+1) = A{ij}(t) + c{ij}(t) - b{ij}(t)$.
-It may happen that although several input ports had backlogged packets to a specific output port, none of them obtained the chance to transfer due to other conflicts.
-In this case, the accumulated credits on this output port remain unchanged, i.e, $A{ij}(t+1) = A{ij}(t)$.
+After the transmission is completed, the accumulated credits of each input port are updated accordingly, $A{ij}(t+1) = A{ij}(t) + c{ij}(t) - b{ij}(t)$ .
+It may happen that although several input ports had buffered packets to a specific output port, the output port received no packet, because all the input ports were matched with other output ports.
+In this case, the accumulated credits on this output port remain unchanged, i.e, $A{ij}(t+1) = A{ij}(t)$ .
 Also, some post processing work needs to be performed to update the address cells and data cells that have been transferred.
 The served HOL address cells are removed from the heads of their queues, and the fanoutCounter fields of the related data cells are decreased accordingly.
-If a data cell's fanoutCounter field becomes 0, i.e., it has been sent to all destination output ports, the data cell is destroyed to return the buffer space.
+If a data cell's fanoutCounter field becomes zero, i.e., it has been sent to all destination output ports, the data cell is destroyed to return the buffer space.